jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 do.
 After extending to the party an invitation to visit him in his castle, Ravenloft, he bid the party farewell and they melted into a swarm of bats (I know I said just one, but this makes more sense) and flew away.

+## CH.
+3 - The Old Svalich Road

+The party resumed their normal watch after the Departure of Strahd and his minions.
+Willem woke up about halfway through the night and completed the second watch with Sabine while Indigo and Musu tossed and turned, each experiencing nightmares the whole night through.

+Upon waking, the party noticed activity on the eastward path, back towards the village.
+You all packed up camp and attempted to sneak over to investigate the other occupants of the road.
+You were quickly spotted, however, by Grigori, the weathered but good natured Vistana who had first commissioned you to come into Barovia under apparently false pretenses.
+You confronted him about this and he was very up front about his trick.
+He revealed that he was asked to perform this service for Strahd in exchange for being granted passage out of Barovia.
+The party did not take this well, but Grigori happily paid the remainder of his original offer which helped to quell the concerns of the more…fiscally minded party members.

+Grigori said he was going to the Vistani encampment and invited the players to accompany him, which you all agreed to.
+As you made your way through the forest, you all noticed you were being tailed by an unkindness or ravens (yes, that is what it’s called).
+Indigo attempted to ask them what they were doing, but they seemed rather tight-beaked.

+After a bit you came to a crossroads where a small gallows and a graveyard had been erected.
+Grigori indicated to you that the right path would lead to Tser pool where the Vistani were camped.
+As you walked on, Indigo turned back and noticed a body hanging from the gallows where none had existed before.
+As the rope twisted the body turned to reveal Indigo’s own face staring back at him.
+He turned to the party to tell them, but when everyone looked back, there was nothing there.

+You all made your way down into the forest and eventually came to a clearing where the river settled into an eddying pool about 100 feet wide.
+At the edge of the pool, right by the road, was a lively camp of Vistani.
+When they spotted Grigori, there was a flurry to welcome him back.
+It was revealed to you all that when a Vistana leaves the group it is as if they have died, so Grigori’s return was cause for much celebration.

+You were invited to sit down to eat and drink by a Vistana woman named Helvia and her friend Milosh.
+The two were also taking care of a very drunk gentleman named Laszlo.
+They told you of the Vistani and how long ago, when Strahd first came to this land, the Vistani who helped him when he was sorely in need.
+He now honors this debt by allowing the Vistani to live in—and sometimes even depart from—Barovia in peace.
+Because of this unspoken agreement, the Vistani will not act openly against Strahd.
+You also learned of the three Vistani, or rather Mortu, women who lived in the village of Barovia.
+They were cast out from the Vistani several years ago because of the part they played in the assault of a younger Vistana girl.

+You were also directed to Madame Eva, the wise old Vistana woman who called this camp home.
+She supposedly has an uncommon gift, even among the Vistani, for reading the threads of fate.
+When you entered her tent, she greeted each of you by name.
+She was a darker skinned old woman with two milky white eyes and long white hair braided with dozens of black feathers.
+She offered to read your fortunes and brought out a deck of cards.
+The reading, she said, would aid in your struggle against Strahd, should you choose that path.
+The clues she gave were as follows:

+> This card tells of history.
+Knowledge of the ancients will help you better
+> understand your enemy.
+> I see a nest of ravens.
+There you will find the prize.

+> This card tells of a powerful force for good and protection, a holy symbol of great hope.
+> The treasure lies in a dragon’s house, in hands once clean and now corrupted.
+> This is a card of power and strength.
+It tells of a weapon of vengeance: a sword of sunlight.
+> What you seek lies in a pile of treasure, beyond a set of amber doors.

+> This card sheds light on one who will help you greatly in the battle against darkness.
+> A Vistana wanders this land alone, searching for her mentor.
+She does not
+> stay in one place for long.
+Seek her out at Saint Markovia’s abbey, near the
+> mists.

+> Your enemy is a creature of darkness, whose powers are beyond mortality.
+This card will lead you to him.
+> He dwells with the one whose blood sealed his doom, a brother of light snuffed out too soon.

+She also gave each of you your own reading, giving you advice for how to reach your true goals.

+The group stayed the evening at the Vistani camp and were not disturbed.
+Willem spent the night in the ecstatic haze of his dream world, unable to be roused.
+The rest of the party slept soundly and awoke feeling rested.

+Heading out from the pool in the morning, the party followed the course of the river until their path met back up with the southern leg of the road.
+You all crossed the bridge spanning Tser Falls and then wound your way down the hillside to the base of the waterfall where you found a smaller pool, filled with mist and the roar of millions of gallons of falling water.
+Indigo decided to turn into a spider and crawl along the walls into the small cavern behind the waterfall.
+There he found the long abandoned remains of a camp with several smudged notes.
+Sabine was able to make out a couple of words that looked like “fanes” and “consecra”.

+After returning to the road, the party trekked for a couple more hours before arriving at another crossroads.
+The left path led West through a large wrought iron gate, that very closely resembled the gates at the entrance to the Village of Barovia, before heading into another towering, dark forest.
+The right path went North and then hooked to the East, winding slowly up a great hill capped by the same castle you observed towering over Father Donovan’s chapel.

+At the head of this second path was a black carriage and two large black draft horses.
+Indigo went to speak to the horses who seemed only able to respond with “We do as we are told.”
+Eventually you are able to convince one horse to go back to the castle, and then you simply removed the harness from the other horse.
+Indigo transformed into a draft horse and after getting hooked up, the rest of the party loaded into the carriage and headed towards the gate to the West.

 ## Player characters